cfox570/donkeycar-driver/README.md

 There are three steps to including a part into the vehicle in the manage.py.
 1) Import the module/calls 2) Instantiate the part with initilization parameters 3) Add the part to the vehicle.
 The driver.py script performs these three steps in a generic way.
 The parameters for each of the steps is specified in a YAML file.

 In addition to the code to add parts from module files, the standard manage.py script contains embedded parts; DriveMode, RecordTracker.
 There is also some "glue" code to create the parameters for the parts.
 This code was moved to helpers.py.
 The part AI_Pilot was added since instantiating the Keras AI part does not follow the standard pattern.
-In the future, this code could be included in the appropriate parts module script files.
+There is a other functionality included in manage.py that is not part of helper.py or drivers.py.
+This could be added as required by the developer to either the helpers.py or drivers.py or to a new parts file.

 ### Structure of the YAML Parts File